microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

     ```

 ### Exercise 6 Task 11 - Upload the artifact
-You can think to the hosted agent as a sort of virtual machine, which is spinned to perform the build process and then deleted.
+You can think to the hosted agent as a sort of virtual machine.
+Every time a new build is triggered, a new instance is created, which takes care of executing all the tasks one after the other and then it's deleted at the end.
 This is why we need to repeat all these tasks (like installing the .NET Core 3.0 SDK) every time.
 Every build will be executed on a fresh instance of a hosted agent.

 The consequence is also that, if we don't store somewhere the output of the build, it will be lost as soon as the hosted agent is disposed.
 Azure DevOps offers its own cloud storage where to store the artifacts.
 Other than being available to the developer for manual download, artifacts are important to build a release pipeline.
 In a CD pipeline, in fact, the process is typically kicked off when a new artifact is available as a consequence of a CI pipeline that completed successfully.